planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 ### Affliction

-Adventurers should be wary of venomous snakes, blowgun darts, the miasma of the tomb, and a "mickey" slipped in their drink!
-These impart a sense of dreadful urgency to any scene.
-If exposed, the Guide Rolls the Dose dice and applies the effects:
+Adventurers should be wary of venomous snakes, blowgun darts, the miasma of the tomb, and a “mickey” slipped in their drink!
+These impart dreadful urgency to any scene.
+If exposed, the Guide Rolls the Dose.
+Instead of normal damage, Afflictions lower the maximum Mettle of the character over time.
+This is unaffected by Rallies, but if it lowers Mettle to 0 or below they still become Staggered or Fallen.

--   **Disease:** Roll Dose, the sufferer cannot Rally and takes 1 damage each day, up to the result.
-Some diseases take weeks or months instead.
+-   **Disease:** Roll Dose and lower the victim’s maximum Mettle by one each day, up to the result.
--   **Poison:** Roll Dose and subtract the victim's FRAME.
-If positive, they cannot Rally and take 1 damage each Round, up to the result.
+-   **Poison:** Roll Dose and subtract the victim’s FRAME.
+If positive, lower their maximum Mettle by one each Round, up to the result.
--   **Tranquilizers:** as poison, but the Dose result also raises the victim's Check Difficulties.
+-   **Tranquilizers:** as poison, but the Dose result also raises the victim’s Check Difficulties.
 This tends to put them out of action before death.

+The Guide should keep the Dose result secret to create suspense.
+Afflictions may work over different time scales (months, years, etc.), the day or round intervals are just convenient defaults.

-Afflictions end when cured or the damage runs out.
-The victim may then Rally back, if not at negative HP.
-To keep the suspense alive, the Guide should keep the Dose result secret.
-Even so, a Know Check based on medical knowledge may suggest some treatments or how long it will take for the affliction to run its course.
+Afflictions end if the victim is still alive when cured or the result runs out.
+Max Mettle then recovers by 1 every day for diseases and every Round for poison.
+A Know Check on a medical CONCEPT may suggest treatments or how long until the affliction runs its course.

 <center>
 <strong>SAMPLE AFFLICTIONS</strong>